White House faces new pressure from Congress over aide's departure

 “If a person committing domestic violence gets into government, then there’s a breakdown in the system,” Ryan said at a news conference.

-Porter’s departure has raised questions about how long top staffers like White House Chief of Staff John Kelly knew about the allegations, and whether it was a security risk to have Porter working in the White House.
+Porter’s departure has raised questions about how long top staffers like White House Chief of Staff John Kelly knew about the allegations and whether it was a security risk to have Porter working in the White House.

+Some officials within the White House and some of the president’s outside advisers have singled out Kelly for criticism for his handling of the episode.

+One source said Trump has talked privately about replacing Kelly.
+A variety of names has been making the rounds as potential replacements, such as top White House economic adviser Gary Cohn, the source said.

 Porter had been operating under a temporary clearance that have him access to some sensitive information without a final clearance.
 The White House has not offered a definitive explanation of when top officials first got word of problems in Porter’s background.